 Every shoe above $700.

 Gaziano Girling From England, Gaziano & Girling offer great shoes either MTO or bespoke.
 The last are often stylized and the epitome of elegance.

-In Italy, you can get great Oxfords from the likes of Stefano Bemer, Mannina or Ugolini, in Austria from Maftei, Scheer or Materna.
+In Italy, you can get great Oxfords from the likes of Stefano Bemer, Ugolini, in Austria from Maftei, Scheer or Materna.

 What is your favorite Oxford Shoe?
 Please share your experiences and preferences in the comment section below!

-This guide is the result of a collaboration between Sven Raphael Schneider & Vikram Nanjappa.
+This guide was written by Sven Raphael Schneider & Vikram Nanjappa.